 - Failure to repair broken medical equipment

-These troubling statistics reveal that the American public needs to be more aware of the care that they receive in medical settings.
+These troubling statistics reveal that the American public needs to be more aware of the level of care that they receive in medical settings.
 It is important for the public to begin considering how they may hold hospitals accountable for poor treatment through medical malpractice actions.

 Illinois Medical Malpractice Accident Statistics

-- Plaintiffs recovered damages in 182 of those cases
+- Plaintiffs recovered damages in 182 of those cases.

-- Plaintiffs recovered damages in 112 of those cases
+- Plaintiffs recovered damages in 112 of those cases.

-- Individuals who received more than $10 million in damages comprised about six percent of the total pool for successful plaintiffs in medical malpractice cases
+- Individuals who received more than $10 million in damages comprised about six percent of the total pool for successful plaintiffs in medical malpractice cases.

 If you have been injured due to medical malpractice, then it is important to realize that you may be entitled to a recovery that involves thousands or even millions of dollars in damages.
 Personal injury attorneys in Illinois can help estimate the amount that your claim may be worth so that you are aware of your legal rights.